chartjs/Chart.js/docs/09-Advanced.md

 #### .getDatasetMeta(index)

 Looks for the dataset that matches the current index and returns that metadata.
-This returned data has all of the metadata that is used to construct the chart, and can be used to share data between charts.
+This returned data has all of the metadata that is used to construct the chart.

 The `data` property of the metadata will contain information about each point, rectangle, etc. depending on the chart type.